sebastianconcept/ride/README.md

 ```

 ## API
-If you like MVC but you only need an API, this is how you can generate its boilerplate code:
+If you need an API and you like to keep concerns organized with MVC, this is how you can generate its boilerplate code:
 ```smalltalk
 Ride draft api crud for: #CoffeeInvoice.
 ```